 WORLD MIGRATORY BIRD FESTIVAL

-Osa Birds, together with SINAC-ACOSA, and a variety of local partners, with support from Tropical Wings, and the United States National Park Service, hosts World Migratory Bird Day Festival event (WMBD) on the Osa Peninsula.
+Osa Birds, together with SINAC-ACOSA, Tropical Wings, our sister organization, and a variety of local partners hosts the World Migratory Bird Day Festival (WMBD) on the Osa Peninsula.
 The festival is held in Puerto Jimenez on the first Saturday in March with a full day event of games, talks, booths, music, food and activities.

-The festival will serve to bring together children and adults from Puerto Jimenez and the Osa Península to:
+The festival serves to bring together children and adults from Puerto Jimenez and the Osa Península to:

 Kids and adults alike are encouraged to enter their bird photographs into our photo contest.
 All photos will be on exhibit and winners chosen the day of the festival.

-The kids are involved in classroom presentations, identification and awareness of migratory birds in their own home and school environments, and are taking part in an art project which will allow them to produce any kind of painting or drawing that showcases migratory birds and their behaviors.
-All art will be presented along with other photographic and art works at the IMBD festival and exchanged with kids in Minnesota.
-All artwork from both Costa Rica and Minnesota will be on display in the Salon Comunal of Puerto Jimenez on the day of the Festival March 1st.
+The kids are involved in classroom presentations, identification and awareness of migratory birds in their own home and school environments, and take part in art projects which will allow them to produce any kind of painting or drawing that showcases migratory birds and their behaviors.
+Art will be presented along with other photographic and artworks at the WMBD festival and exchanged with kids in US schools.
+For more information on WMBC and yearly focal themes please visit their site.